-7800 Missio Dei: Living Cross-Culturally

-This course is a supervised field-internship that is student designed but must be a minimum of eight weeks in length and must take the student into a culture that is not their own.
+INTS 7800 Missio Dei: Living Cross-Culturally This course is a supervised field-internship that is student designed but must be a minimum of eight weeks in length and must take the student into a culture that is not their own.
 The internship is required for all students anticipating career involvement in intercultural service.
-Required of all MAIS students.
-Elective for all other programs.
 REPEAT: May be repeated.
 GRADE: S/U. Formerly HCUS 7800.

-This course allows for preparation of a thesis under the guidance of department faculty.
-NOTE: Library approval required prior to completion of thesis.
+2-3 hrs.
+7950 Thesis This course allows for preparation of a thesis under the guidance of department faculty. note: Library approval required prior to completion of thesis.
 PREREQUISITE: INTS 5900.
 GRADE: S/U registration.
 Formerly HCUS 7950.

-Students who have not completed their thesis within the semester in which they enrolled but carry their work forward into another semester must register for this 1-hour course.
+2 hrs.
+7955 Thesis Continuation Students who have not completed their thesis within the semester in which they enrolled but carry their work forward into another semester must register for this 1-hour course.
 CONSENT: Approval required.
 PREREQUISITE: INTS 7950.
 REPEAT: May be repeated once.
-GRADE: S/U registration.
+GRADE: S/U 1 hr.

+registration.
 Formerly HCUS 7955.